Lysden/Leaflet.TileLayer.MBTiles/README.md

 * `minzoom` (as the layer's `minzoom` option).
 * `maxzoom` (as the layer's `maxzoom` option).
 * `attribution` (as the layer's `attribution` option).
-Due to the async nature of the code, attribution might not show up properly if the layer is added to the map before its database is loaded.

-To work around the asynchronous attribution problem, this might not work very well.
+Due to the database being opened asynchronously, and the fact that layer options have to be given when the layer is instantiated, metadata handling does not work very well.
 Consider handling the metadata manually and setting Leaflet layer options accordingly.

 ## Legalese